-Due to our experience with using FEATUREHOUSE in software product-line engineering [2-4], we expect that integrating further languages is easy.
+Due to our experience with FEATUREHOUSE in software productline engineering [2-4, 7], we expect that integrating further languages is easy.
 The interesting issue is whether, in its current form, semistructured merge can play to its strengths in real software projects.
 The point is that concentrating on ordering and certain semantic conflicts is a fairly simple approach.
 By means of examples, we have demonstrated that semistructured merge is able to resolve conflicts that cannot be resolved with unstructured merge.
 But how frequently do such conflicts occur in real software projects?
 How far can we get with such a simple approach?
-So, we formulate the following research hypothesis:

 Hypothesis: Many of the conflicts that occur in merging revisions are ordering conflicts, which can be resolved automatically with semistructured merge.
-An additional fraction of conflicts can be resolved with language-specific conflict handlers.
+An additional fraction of conflicts can be resolved with conflict handlers.

-Although there is some evidence that revisions often involve additions of larger structures such as entire functions [18], we need a substantial set of data to answer the question systematically.
+Although there is some evidence that revisions often involve additions of larger structures such as entire functions [20], we need a substantial set of data to answer the question systematically.
 To this end, we used both semistructured merge and unstructured merge in a number of merge scenarios and compared the resulting numbers of conflicts, lines of conflicting code, and conflicting files.
-Unfortunately, we could not compare semistructured merge with structured merge because there are simply no practical tools available, least of all for Java, C#, and Python.7 This situation indicates that the threshold for using structured merge in practice is high.
-Also we could not compare our approach with tools that build on formal semantics [8, 15] or on refactoring replaying [12] because our approach aims at a broader scenario in which this information is not available.
+Unfortunately, we could not compare semistructured merge with structured merge because there are simply no practical tools available, least of all for Java, C#, and Python.
+Also we could not compare our approach with tools that build on formal semantics [9, 16] or on refactoring replaying [13] because our approach aims at a broader scenario in which this information is not available.